Your Thermostat Wiring Step by Step Guide

 Caution Notes

-There is an industry standard regarding the color of the wires used for each function, yellow for cooling and white for heat, for example.
-It is surprising how often the standard isn’t followed.
-This is why labelling and taking a picture of the thermostat wiring on the old unit are essential.
+While there is an industry standard regarding the color of the wires used for each function, it is surprising how often the standard isn't followed.
+This is why labeling and taking a picture of the thermostat wiring on the old unit are essential.
 When installing the new unit, connect the wires to the same terminal on the new unit they were connected to on the old thermostat, regardless of color.
-If you rely on color, and the standard was not followed, your system won’t run.
-The worst-case scenario is that you might short the control board on the furnace or air handler, and that is a pricey repair.

 If your HVAC system doesn't work properly once the new thermostat is installed, make sure each wire is secure in its terminal.
 If problems persist, turn off the system and get assistance from a local HVAC professional.